 You’d expect countries that make it harder for women to carve their own path in life to have fewer women involved in STEM fields — however, that is not the case.
 It’s actually quite the opposite: countries like Algeria or Albania enjoy a greater percentage of women (and of their total female population) amongst their STEM graduates than Finland, Norway, or Sweden.

 The STEM of the issue

-The data used in the study was drawn from 475,000 teenagers across 67 countries and regions.
+The data used in the study were drawn from 475,000 teenagers across 67 countries and regions.
 Boys and girls had overall similar achievement levels in STEM fields, however, science was more likely to be the best subject for boys.
 Girls, even in cases where their ability and achievements in science were comparable to or greater than that of boys, were more likely to be better overall in reading comprehension, which is more closely tied to non-STEM subjects.
-Girls, overall, also tended not to be as interested in science subjects as boys.
+Overall, girls tended not to be as interested in science subjects as boys.
 The authors note that these differences were near-universal across all the countries and regions in their analysis.